elizabethpankratz/en-bigram-transitions/README.md

   - In: Nothing.
   - Out: `data/encow_sents.csv` (gitignored due to size and copyright; contains 351,392 sentences)

-- `code/2_count_bigrams.ipynb`: Gets all character bigrams from subset of ENCOW data.
+- `code/2_count_bigrams.ipynb`: Gets all character bigrams (both within and between words) in corpus data.
 Counts them and all transitions between them.

   - In: `data/encow_sents.csv`
   - Out: